|

 This article would be remiss if we did not mention at least 4 other automation innovations that have emerged in the Grocery and Foodservice industries.

-- Lastly, Dematic - HK Systems has developed a a wide range of unique automation solutions specifically for automating the handling of slow moving dry grocery and frozen food SKUs.
-So far, Sysco has rolled out their semi-automated approach across 10+ foodservice distribution centers in the U.S. In short, the system is managed by mini-load ASRS cranes that dynamically move standard trays throughout a storage module so that the pick line at floor level is reset with the release of every order wave.
+4. Lastly, Dematic has developed a unique automation solution specifically for automating the handling of slow moving dry grocery and frozen food SKUs.
+Sysco has rolled out the Dematic semi-automated approach across 10+ foodservice distribution centers in the U.S. In short, the system is managed by mini-load ASRS cranes that dynamically move standard trays throughout a storage module so that the pick line at floor level is reset with the release of every order wave.
 The design is based on the reality that out of a population of say 5,000 slow velocity Dry Grocery SKUs, only 1,000 SKUs will be needed on any given order wave.
 The mini-load cranes set up the pick line in advance of every wave and then operators batch pick orders conventionally at floor level.
 The approach is a cost effective way of eliminating vertical cherry picking from very narrow aisles which is a very costly and unproductive approach to handling slow moving SKUs in the foodservice and grocery industries.
+The latest foodservice company to invest in this automation is Ben E. Keith.
 More information is available on this subject here.

 Nedcon / Dynamic Logistics Systems Order Release Module at work for Albert Heijn